 How to Implement Inclusion by Instinct

-Furthermore, widening representation across factors (like age groups, socio-economic knowledge, race, faith and belief, gender, disabilities, status, etc.) all contributes to the creation of an inclusive environment.
+Furthermore, widening representation across factors (like age groups, socio-economic knowledge, race, faith and belief, gender, disabilities, status, etc.) all contribute to the creation of an inclusive environment.
 It is also necessary to build a reasonable and proportional talent channel for attracting people from minority groups by race, gender, disabilities, and expression.
-Each of these areas of consideration requires a comprehensive and well thought out plan with emphasis on timelines and quantifiable results.
+Each of these areas of consideration requires a comprehensive and well thought-out plan with emphasis on timelines and quantifiable results.